cric96/experiment-2021-swarm-intelligence-si/README.md

 :+1:

-In this experiment there are four disjointed clusters with a gaussian distribution but stretched.
+In this experiment, there are four disjointed clusters with a gaussian distribution but stretched.

 ```
 ./gradlew runStretchedOutPatternsGraphic